GoogleCloudPlatform/cloud-debug-java/README.md

 -agentpath:/opt/cdbg/cdbg_java_agent.so
 ```

-### Configuring Extra Classpath
+#### Extra Classpath

-The agent needs to be able to find your application classes when it's running
+The Java debugger agent needs to be able to find the application classes when
-in an application server like Tomcat or Jetty.
-By default, the agent looks for
+it's running in an application server like Tomcat or Jetty.
+By default, it
-the exploded root war directory.
-In other words, if you deployed a `ROOT.war`
+looks for the exploded root war directory.
+In other words, if you deployed a
-in Tomcat, the agent can find it without additional configuration.
+`ROOT.war` in Tomcat, the agent can find it without additional configuration.

 However, if you deployed your WAR file with a different name (e.g.,
 `myapp.war`), or that the exploded WAR directory is not under the default